Portfolio Review Form – for certified teacher use only

 The West Virginia Code specifies that a narrative is to be provided to the county superintendent indicating that a portfolio of samples of the child’s work has been reviewed and that the child’s academic progress is or is not in accordance with the child’s abilities.
 While one subject may be evaluated at a particular ability level, other subject areas may require evaluation at other levels.
 Also, West Virginia law does not require evaluation of social experiences.
 Your evaluator should focus solely on academic progress.

-The narrative is to also include a statement about the child’s progress in the areas of reading, language, mathematics, science and social studies and is to note any areas which, in the professional opinion of the reviewer, show need for improvement or remediation.
+The narrative must also include a statement about the child’s progress in each of the five required subjects – reading, language, mathematics, science and social studies – and is to note any areas which, in the professional opinion of the reviewer, show need for improvement or remediation.

-If the evaluator believes that the student has successfully met the standard of “academic progress for the year” in “accordance with the child’s abilities” for all five subject areas, a clear statement to that effect should be included in the portfolio narrative.
-If the evaluator then goes on to discuss areas needing improvement, we recommend not using the terms “remedial” or “remediation”, so as not to confuse the issue of the evaluator’s overall assessment of acceptable progress.
-Conversely, if the evaluator determined that, in his or her professional opinion, the child did not meet the standard of achievement in accordance with ability, a clear statement to that effect should be included, along with identification of the subject areas needing remediation.
+If the evaluator believes that the student has successfully met the standard of “academic progress for the year… in accordance with the child’s abilities” for all five subject areas inclusive, a clear statement to that effect should be included in the portfolio narrative.
+If the evaluator then goes on to discuss specific subjects needing improvement, we recommend not using the terms “remedial” or “remediation”, so as not to confuse the issue of the evaluator’s overall assessment of acceptable progress.
+Conversely, if the evaluator determines that, in his or her professional opinion, the child did not meet the standard of achievement according to ability, a clear statement to that effect should be included, along with identification of the subject areas needing remediation.

 - Managing portfolios is more involved and complex than testing.
 They require much effort, thought, and detailed work in their preparation.

 - Portfolio assessments entail human judgments.
 The progress of your child’s academic skills is at the discretion of your evaluator.

 - Weaknesses and learning gaps are more difficult to ascertain because of the nature of the portfolio.